 The Bodhisatta was once an ascetic.
-One night the king had sixteen vivid dreams and he awoke in fear over what they foretold.
+One night the king had sixteen vivid dreams and he awoke in fear wondering what they foretold.
 That morning he told his chaplains about the dreams and they said there would be grave misfortune if they did not sacrifice animals at every crossroads.
 The king ordered them to do it and gave them all the money they would need.
 But there was one young righteous chaplain among them who rebuked the others for proposing to kill animals, which is against the precepts.
 They responded that they were going to do it because they would make a great deal of money and he should keep his mouth shut.
 Refusing to take part in their scheme, the young chaplain left the palace and sat in the royal park.

 From his home in the Himalayas, the Bodhisatta divined what was happening and wished to save the animals that were about to be killed.
 He magically flew to the royal park to see the young chaplain, who explained that the king was a righteous man, but was being led astray by the others.
 The Bodhisatta offered to consult with the king in order to stop the impending slaughter and the young chaplain got the king to agree.

 The king related the dreams to the Bodhisatta, who explained them and told the king he had nothing to worry about.
 The dreams were all about the distant future, when kings become stingy and wicked and the world is perverted and decayed.
-Since they were not about him, the king called off the sacrifices.
-The Bodhisatta floated into the air to give the king a sermon about following the five precepts and then flew back home.
 The dreams and their prophecies were as follows.